 STDs can make what used to feel good, feel very painful instead.
 While some symptoms affect the skin and cause little more than discomfort, some STDs cause burning, itching and inflammation in the genitals.
 Bleeding, abnormal discharge and residual pain can cause sex to be painful both during and long afterward.
 If sex becomes difficult, it can have an adverse effect on you and your partner’s relationship in the long run.

 Not only can sexually transmitted diseases affect a woman’s ability to get pregnant, but it can create complications, or affect the baby directly.
 Herpes, HPV, and HIV are all diseases that can be transferred to a newborn.
 Syphilis often leads to premature births.
 Chlamydia and gonorrhea damage the reproductive organs and in the case of pregnancy can cause miscarriage.

 While symptoms can take months to appear after the initial contraction, for many, the symptoms never occur.
 Due to the lack of symptoms, many mistakenly think they are in the clear.
 They then go on to engage in sexual activity with others, causing the disease to spread even further.
 Perhaps what is most frightening is that some of these diseases can be transmitted without sex.
 Herpes can be spread through saliva and skin-contact, which means it’s potentially spreadable to those whom you haven’t even been sexually engaged with.

-Quick, confidential, and affordale testing are several of the many benefits of getting an STD check at any of the clinics in the UrgentMED Network.
+Quick, confidential, and affordable testing are several of the many benefits of getting an STD check at any of the clinics in the UrgentMED Network.
 Take charge of your sexual and reproductive health, easily.
 Don’t let a lack of insurance stop you from being informed.
-All clinics that are part of the UrgentMED Network offer affordable rates whether you have insurance or not.
-Avoid the hassle of hospitals and long waits of doctor offices at 13 of our convenient, walk-in locations and visit today.
+All of our Southern California clinics that are part of the UrgentMED Network offer affordable rates whether you have insurance or not.
+Avoid the hassle of hospitals and long waits of doctor offices and visit one of our 18 convenient, walk-in locations today.